xrettle/WFGY/TensionUniverse/BlackHole/Q053_existence_of_one_way_functions.md

    * All observables `Forward_cost`, `Inv_success`, `Inv_cost`, and `Gap_inv` depend only on the triple `(F, A_lib, scale_parameters)` as encoded in `m`.
    * No observable is allowed to depend on hidden post hoc adjustments of `F`, `A_lib`, or the scale parameters.

+The encoding class `Enc_Q053` is intended to be compatible with the **TU Encoding and Fairness Charter**.
+Encodings that violate either the charter or the rules above are considered **invalid** for Q053 and must be retired.
+Retired encodings:

+* may be kept as log entries,
+* must not be used when aggregating tension values or drawing narrative conclusions about Q053.

-This admissible encoding class may later be refined at higher E levels, but even at E1 it excludes trivial encodings that could force any family to look one way or not one way by tuning after seeing outcomes.
+This admissible encoding class may later be refined at higher E levels.
+Even at E1 it excludes trivial encodings that could force any family to look one way or not one way by tuning after seeing outcomes.

 ---